Antzed/INFO-371-image-categorization/findings.md

 })
 ```

-Finally, I changed the code defining image properties:
+Finally, we changed the code defining image properties:

 ```python
 targetWidth, targetHeight, channels = 256, 256, 1
 ```

 Afterward the code runs.
-From the 1000 EN and ZN images, I get a validation accuracy of 0.89.
+From the 1000 EN and ZN images, we get a validation accuracy of 0.89.
 This is with a network of (64, 128, 128, 128), kernel size 3, stride 1, and 10 epochs.

 the confusion matrix: